Why Is My Feet Swelling?

 Here are some suggestions to help minimize foot swelling:

-- Cold water soak: Soaking your feet in cold water for 15-20 minutes will help reduce edema.
+- Cold Water Soak: Soaking your feet in cold water for 15-20 minutes will help reduce edema.
 The cold compresses blood vessels and lowers inflammation.
 Hot water should be avoided because it can exacerbate swelling.

 Reference